Canoidian/Canoidian/README.md

 - 👋 Hi, I’m @Canoidian
-- 👀 I’m interested in Archcraft.
+- 👀 I’m interested in optomiztion on low end computer
-- 🌱 I’m currently learning about Arch Linux.
+- 🌱 I’m currently learning about how to code in Python

 <!---
 Canoidian/Canoidian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.